operate-first/training/README.md

 # Operate First Training

-This repository is the content source for training content in the Operate First community hosted at FIXME.
+This repository is the content source for training in the Operate First community.
+We develop training content here and publish training courses at FIXME.

 ## What do we mean "training content"?